stac-extensions/mlm/docs/legacy/ml-model.md

 ## Migration Table

-Following are the corresponding fields between the legacy DLM and the current MLM extension, which can be used to completely migrate to the newer MLM extension providing enhanced feature and interconnectivity with other STAC extensions (see also [Best Practices][mlm-bp]).
+Following are the corresponding fields between the legacy ML-Model and the current MLM extension, which can be used to completely migrate to the newer MLM extension providing enhanced features and interconnectivity with other STAC extensions (see also [Best Practices][mlm-bp]).

 <!-- lint disable no-undefined-references -->